 Have the Covid chat

 Be open and frank with each other.
-Talk honestly about what you’ve both been up to, who you’ve been seeing, and what kind of dates you’re comfortable with.
+Talk honestly about what you’ve both been up to (Bumble’s Dating 101 can help you navigate this conversation), who you’ve been seeing, and what kind of dates you’re comfortable with.

-It’s ok to make risky behavior a dealbreaker, but if you’re both on the same page with exposure and comfort levels, that’s a green light to move ahead with planning a date.
+It’s ok to make risky behaviour a dealbreaker, but if you’re both on the same page with exposure and comfort levels, that’s a green light to move ahead with planning a date.

 Choose a spot

-Meeting is risky, full stop.
+Meeting is risky, no matter how much you prepare.
 But some dates are obviously riskier than others.
-If you can, try to meet outdoors or, at the least, an indoor spot that is big, spacious, and airy.
+If you can, try to meet outdoors or at an indoor spot that is big, spacious, and airy.

-Speaking of boundaries, these days there are extra ones to consider when it comes to touching each other.
+Speaking of boundaries, these days there are extra considerations when it comes to touching each other.

 Ask how your date feels about social distancing and understand that any kind of physical contact is high-risk, whether it’s a hug or a hookup.

 Finally, think about who else you’re affecting if you get sick.
 Do you risk infecting family or colleagues?
-Truth is, during a pandemic, your intimate life is other people’s business too.
+The truth is, during a pandemic, your intimate life is other people’s business too.